ernitron/radio-server/README.md

 # WARNING

 ## Database
-database.db is filled with Internet Radio /
+database.db is filled with Internet Radio taken from Internet

 They can be changed /insert/modify/delete with User interface

+It took me sometime to discover them...
+I guess internet radio apps make that part of value ;)